UK > Graduate School > About the Graduate School > Honorary Degrees

 To upload a nomination dossier (as a single PDF document), click here.

-Nomination dossiers to be considered for December 2014 Commencement will be accepted through July 1, 2014.
+Nomination dossiers for December 2014 Commencement will be accepted through Thursday, May 1, 2014.

 Honorary Degree Criteria